-Trish Halverson is former manager of arts and cultural education for the Cultural Council of Palm Beach County.
+Trish Halverson is the former manager of arts and cultural education for the Cultural Council for Palm Beach County.

 Art makes you smart: Art has a profound effect on the lives of young people and their educational experience.
 Students with an education rich in the arts have lower dropout rates and higher GPAs and standardized test scores.
 They also are four times more likely to participate in a math and science fair, three times more likely to win an award for school attendance and three times more likely to be elected to class office.

 • Americans for the Arts (“10 Reasons to Support The Arts”)